jeremybmerrill/scotuslm/README.md

 #####TopicSimilarity
 This should really be called WordSimilarity. #TODO Returns words and their similarity to a given word.
 Each word is represented by a vector of TFIDFs per document.
-A word is more similar to the given word if the cosign difference between their vectors is lower.
+A word is more similar to the given word if the cosine difference between their vectors is lower.

 ####TODO:
 Lots of things!